sdsmt-robotics/Controller/Code/README.md

 # Controller Code
 This is all of the code for the controllers.
-All of the controllers run using the same communication protocal.
+All of the controllers run using the same communication protocol.
 This allows any of the controllers to be used interchangeably to control a robot by simply swapping out the XBee.
 A summary of the folders in this directory is as follows.

 Folders with general classes:
  - **receive** - class for receiving communications from the controller.